Verizon B2B AI Tools Suite

 • Content Generation

 Tools for generating customer-facing content (proposals, presentations, follow-up materials) that maintain brand voice and incorporate deal-specific context.
-Starting points, not final products—always reviewed and refined by reps.
+Starting points, not final products, always reviewed and refined by representatives.

-[IMAGE: Email Agent UI mockup—showing the context panel with customer history, the draft generation, and the source attribution that lets reps verify accuracy]
+[IMAGE: Email Agent UI mockup—showing the context panel with customer history, the draft generation, and the source attribution that lets representatives verify accuracy]

 Email Agent with context panel and source attribution for verifiable AI assistance.